Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/custom-unit-metrics.md

 ## Summary

-You have now:

-* Created a custom unit metric service to manage quotas and track usage.
-* Configured Discovery and Traceability agents to connect to the service.
-With these steps completed, your agents can enforce quotas for custom units and report usage effectively.
+Once you have created a custom unit metric service and configured Discovery and Traceability agents to connect to the service, your agents are ready to enforce quotas for custom units and report usage.